Origin: Speyside (Scotland)

-After the series of a few years ago in which he played with amber, gold and ruby, to celebrate the birth of the new and very modern distillery, Macallan has decided to produce a new limited series (called Editions) in which each edition is dedicated to a different aspect of their work, with particular emphasis on the casks used (pitted with almost pedantic precision), distinguished by… colour!
+After the series of a few years ago in which they played with amber, gold and ruby, to celebrate the birth of the new and very modern distillery, Macallan has decided to produce a new limited series (called Editions) in which each bottling is dedicated to a different aspect of their work, with particular emphasis on the casks used (pitted with almost pedantic precision), distinguished by… colour!
 It has to be said that their marketing people are gifted with a rare imagination.

-Annual limited editions, all obviously NAS, along these lines:
+Annual limited editions, all obviously NAS:

-And finally, the one featured in this article, from 2019, aged in American barrels, bottled at 48.5% and dedicated to colour (purple label, created in collaboration with Pantone).
+And finally, the one featured in this article, from 2019, aged in American barrels, bottled at 48.5%ABV and dedicated to colour (purple label, created in collaboration with Pantone).
 There is also talk of a N°6, although details are currently very sketchy.